AIAG & VDA Design FMEA: Transitioning for Practitioners

 - Evaluate the consistency of DFMEA application cases

-- Measure DFMEA effectiveness, efficiency, and linkage to an organization’s Cost of Poor Quality (COPQ)
+- Measuring DFMEA effectiveness, efficiency, and linkage to the Cost of Poor Quality (COPQ)

 - Develop a Transition Implementation Plan from AIAG FMEA 4th Edition to AIAG & VDA FMEA Handbook